majkelx/astwro/docs/api/tools.rst

 .. automodule:: astwro.tools
    :members:

-Star lists, are objects of class :class:`StarList` which inherits directly from :class:pandas.DataFrame.
+Astwro tools are python scripts, ready to use from command line.

 gapick
 ******